HuasoFoundries/google-maps-documentation/docs/AutocompleteOptions.md

 [placeIdOnly](#AutocompleteOptions.placeIdOnly)

+**Notice:** placeIdOnly is deprecated as of January 15, 2019, and will be turned off on January 15, 2020.
+Use [AutocompleteOptions.fields](https://developers.google.com/maps/documentation/javascript/reference/places-widget#AutocompleteOptions.fields) instead: fields: \['place\_id', 'name', 'types'\].

 **Type:**  boolean

 Whether to retrieve only Place IDs.
 The PlaceResult made available when the place\_changed event is fired will only have the place\_id, types and name fields, with the place\_id, types and description returned by the Autocomplete service.
 Disabled by default.